SimonCqk/Biometrics_NUS_2017/README.md

 ### Tutorial

-> It's a Repos for `NUS-2017 Summer Program` , whose TOPIC is `Understanding Biometric` .
+> It's a Repos for `NUS-2017 Summer Program` , whose TOPIC is `Biometric in Depth` .
  <br>
   So in principle , it is applied privately .